BigBoss277/qa-practice/project-03-shopping-cart/test-cases.md

 **Expected Result:**
-Product name in the cart is the same at the catalog
+Product name in the cart is the same as the catalog

 ## TC-009 — Verify product price in cart